bevyengine/bevy/CONTRIBUTING.md

 7. Large-scale code reorganization.
 8. High levels of technical complexity.
 9. Adding a dependency.
+10. Touching licensing information (due to the level of precision required).
+11. Adding root-level files (due to the high level of visibility).

 Finally, changes are "relatively uncontroversial" if they are neither trivial or controversial.
 Most PRs should fall into this category.